AlishaSo/side-group-project/README.md

 # Numbers to Notes (📱➡️🎶)

 What's something we can agree on?
 For us, that'll be music.
 And we figured, most other people like music as well.
-We created this app with the idea that phone numbers are mostly uniqure, and so if we take a phone number and make some magic happen in the background, we can return a song to the user that won't be the same as someone else with a different phone number.
+We created this app with the idea that phone numbers are mostly unique, and so if we take a phone number and make some magic happen in the background, we can return a song to the user that won't be the same as someone else with a different phone number.
 Just like that, Numbers to Notes came alive.

 ## Technologies Used
 - [ReactJS](reactjs.org/)